Rockaway Beach is the only place in the New York metropolitan area where you can legally ride a surfboard.

 The first-ever surf competition held in New York took place in 1960 at Lido Beach, just 11 miles east of Rockaway Beach.

 The contest attracted over 10,000 spectators and was featured in the New York Times.

 Five years later, the legendary and long-running East Coast Surfing Championships kicked off and boosted an already lively NYC surf scene.

-In 1977, American punk rock band, The Ramones, released a song named "Rockaway Beach," which eventually became the highest-charting single in their career.
+In 1977, the American punk rock band The Ramones released a song named "Rockaway Beach," which eventually became the highest-charting single in their career.

 The group's lead singer, Joey Ramone, was raised in town, and bassist Dee Dee Ramone was a regular beachgoer at Rockaway.

-The song's lyrics told us that "it's not hard, not far to reach; we can hitch a ride to Rockaway Beach."
+The song's lyrics tell us, "it's not hard, not far to reach; we can hitch a ride to Rockaway Beach."

 The 9/11 terrorist attacks killed several surfers who worked in the World Trade Center.
 A surfer-fireman also lost his life when the towers collapsed.

 In 2012, Rockaway Beach was severely devastated by Hurricane Sandy.